Home

 At the same time, for 17 years, he hosted a well-known Washington, D.C. night club as the house pianist.
 Guest artists included Chris Vadala, Keter Betts, Louis Bellson, Pete Barenbregge, among countless others, and it was during this time that he developed his voice as a jazz performer and composer.
 In the mid 90's, he produced 4 recordings in the jazz and improvisational genre which were met with critical acclaim.
 He produced the Phillips Collections Musicales in 1994 and 1995 at the renowned Phillips Collection Museum in Washington, D.C.
 The Musicales featured dozens of the fine musicians for which Washington is known, jazz and classical alike.

 Over the years he has performed as soloist with several orchestras, including the Washington Chamber Symphony, the Smithsonian Jazz Masterworks Orchestra, National Chamber Orchestra, Arlington Symphony, Greenville Symphony, Tallahassee Symphony, and the American Youth Philharmonic.
 Concert collaborations have included recitals with cellist Han Na Chang, Chinese erhu virtuoso Ma Xiao Hui, Arturo Sandoval, violinist/conductor Luis Haza, oboist Rudy Vrbsky, and the Manchester String Quartet.
-Additionally, he has performed as orchestral pianist with several orchestras, and dabbles at classical guitar, alto saxophone and double bass.
+Additionally, he has performed as orchestral pianist with numerous orchestras.

-As a music educator, Mr. Thompson works with all ages of school children and prepares them to deal with any music that they may happen to prefer.
+As an educator, Mr. Thompson works with all ages of school children and prepares them to deal with any music that they may happen to prefer.